daniel-menna/sustainable_energy_data_analysis/README.md

 Investing in renewable energies is crucial given current climate changes as it reduces greenhouse gas emissions, mitigating global warming and extreme weather events.
 Renewables, such as solar and wind, provide sustainable, low-carbon energy sources, decreasing dependence on fossil fuels and enhancing energy security.
 Additionally, they stimulate economic growth through job creation and innovation.
 Transitioning to renewables is vital for protecting ecosystems, public health, and ensuring a livable planet for future generations.

-This study has the objective to understand the types of renewable energy available, their capacity and also the investments made in each one.
+This study has the objective to understand the types of renewable energy available, their capacity, and also the investments made in each one.
 Through an Exploratory Data Analysis (EDA), let's explore it and find some relevant insights.

 ## Data Source and Tools